Know It All: Kimberley Cranbrook entertainment guide - Kimberley Daily Bulletin

 In the Gallery at Centre 64

-In the gallery is an exhibition by the Purcell Mountain Painters from March 26 to April 20.
-Gallery is open Tuesday through Saturday 1 to 5 p.m.
-Next up is the Adjudicated Young Artists Exhibition April 23 – May 18.
-Next up, from May 20 to June2, is Fabricates, exhibitions by the North Star Quilters Society
+IThe Adjudicated Young Artists Exhibition April 23 – May 18.
+Next up, from May 20 to June 2, is Fabricates, exhibitions by the North Star Quilters Society

 Latin Dance Nights